TSkaalrud/585_CircuiTron/README.md

 Now don't go using all these at once.
 Everytime you use an ability, it'll cost you some health.
 A small price to pay.

 Falling behind?
 Try driving beside the walls.
 This risky slipstreaming maneuver will get you a bit of speed, and some health back too.
+The farther behind you are behind, the more you'll heal.
+Diminishing returns!

 Stuck?
 Press R to reset your bike.
 Although you will lose some time and health!